2011 Novak Djokovic tennis season: US Open

 Djokovic met Federer in the US Open for the fifth year in a row, this time in the semi-finals.
 Federer took the first two sets, and Djokovic won the next two sets.
 In the decisive fifth set, Djokovic dropped his serve in the eighth game, allowing Federer to serve for the match.
 Federer got two match points, but Djokovic was able to save them and break back.
-With another break of serve Djokovic won the match and reached his third Major final of the season.
+With another break of serve, Djokovic won the match, thus becoming just the second player to beat Federer from two sets down after Tsonga a few months earlier in Wimbledon.
+Djokovic's crosscourt forehand return winner to save the first match point is widely regarded as one of the greatest shots in US Open history as well as one of the greatest returns in tennis history.
+This was the second consecutive US Open where Djokovic saved two match points against Federer to reach the final, and the fifth consecutive US Open where Djokovic and Federer played each other.

 Djokovic played Nadal in the final, their second successive Major final, and their sixth encounter in a final for the season.
 The first two sets saw Nadal taking two-games-to-love leads.
-But on both occasions Djokovic recovered to take a two sets lead.
+But on both occasions, Djokovic recovered to take a two sets lead.
 Djokovic was serving for the match in the twelfth game of the third set, but was broken by Nadal.
 Nadal took that set in a tiebreak.
 Despite receiving treatment early in the fourth set, Djokovic went on to win the match in four sets, taking his first US Open title.

 Late Hardcourt events

-In October at the 2011 Swiss Indoors, Djokovic lost in the semifinals to Kei Nishikori, for only his fourth loss of the season.

-In November during the Paris Masters, Djokovic withdrew against Jo-Wilfried Tsonga in the quarterfinals.
+With the victory, Djokovic extended his season record to an impressive 64–2.
+However, his level dropped toward the season's end, beginning with a back injury sustained during the US Open, losing to Kei Nishikori in the semifinals of the 2011 Swiss Indoors, and withdrawing against Jo-Wilfried Tsonga in the quarterfinals of the Paris Masters.